OBJECTIVE

 Activity:

-Pass out three beans to each student.
+Pass out three dried beans to each student.
 Ask students to trace the shape of the beans on a piece of paper.
 Students share any observations of the bean.
 Write down the observations on a board.

 - Instruct the students to, very gently, peel the seed coat (thin, pale layer covering the meat of the bean) from one of the beans.
 Have them gently split the bean into two halves.
 Share observations.